Music City Peds’ Policies and Procedures

 Please review our policies and procedures in order to be informed about essential clinical and logistical aspects of your care with Music City Peds.
 In our experience, we’ve found that that clear expectations promote optimal communication and satisfaction as we work together.

 Caitlin Rissler, owner and nurse practitioner

-- In accordance with our no show/late cancellation policy, a current card on file is required by MCP.
+- In accordance with our no show/late cancellation policy, a current card on file is required.
 A $100 fee will be charged if client does not show up to appointment or cancels within 24 hours of the appointment time.
 This is because we know that time slot could be filled by a client on our wait list if we had been given notice, and our providers’ time is valuable.
 Essentially, if that slot was reserved for you, we require that you pay a portion ($100) of the appointment fee.

 - However, we understand that things come up last minute and can interfere with your appointment time.
 As a courtesy, IF you are able to reschedule (and keep) your appointment for another slot within 5 business days with one of our available providers, we will apply the $100 late cancellation or no show fee to that kept appointment!

 - Our nurse practitioners are licensed to practice in the state of TN.
 This means that the client must be in TN at the time of each appointment, regardless of whether the appointment is in-person or via telemedicine.

 - While we offer telemedicine often, we may sometimes recommend an in-person appointment for optimal care in some cases.
 We also require an in-person appointment once per year.